 How exciting is this card?

 This card looks cool, with its sleek design and the ability to customize.
 Recode confirmed that you can customize the lower-right corner with a first name, Twitter handle or doodle (although these customizations will be screened before Square will print a card for you).
+See what some of early recipients of the card have put on theirs.

 Another potential advantage is the ability to use your Square Cash balance in real time in the real world.